 Going on holiday is often the chance to relax and enjoy a new city and discover new cultures.
 But not being at home, often means having to spend money buying non-eco-friendly, non-recyclable products which could have a negative environmental impact.

 Portable Water Filter: Faucet mount faucet filters such as TAPP 2, take up very little space and can fit practically any standard faucet.
 You should not have to pay a premium for single-use water bottles which might end up in the sea.
-If you are traveling to a country where water is drinkable – which is most of Europe, the … Read more…
+If you are traveling to a country where water is drinkable – which is most of Europe, the US/Canada and parts of Asia/Australia – but aren’t sure about the taste, lead and/or other potential contaminants as a result … Read more…

 With the growing threat of plastic pollution in oceans, rivers, lakes and even tap water you might want to help contribute to reducing plastic waste.
 Zero waste is very hard but reducing your plastic footprint by 80% can be relatively easy and have a positive long-term impact.
 Join the Plastic Free July movement, and give plastic a rest this July!

 Here are 5 easy ways you can help:

 1) Shop without plastics

 Always bring your own reusable bags for grocery and other shopping.
 Shop vegetables and fruits in a local market where they will weight and package the products in your bags, and avoid plastic wrapping entirely.
 Always select products without plastic packaging if possible.
 For items which might “drip”, carry … Read more…